heartingNinja/Flat-Kit-Change-Outlines-Runtime/README.md

    - For example, if using the **Performant** setting at array 1, create a new custom quality level above it at array 0.

 4. **Adjusting the Outline**:
    - Use the **Slider** to change the outline thickness.
-The setting is saved automatically.
+The setting is saved automatically using PlayerPrefs.

 5. **Reset the Pipeline**:
    - Click the button to reset the pipeline and apply the updated quality settings.